 Where the Sahara Meets Mexico

 The day starts with a check in at the Cabo Dolphins' Center at the Marina in Cabo San Lucas, and from there, passengers board a bus for a 15 km ride to Rancho San Cristobal, a 500-acre property which is also serves as the headquarters of ASUPMATOMA, the Association for the Protection of the Environment and the Sea Turtle in Southern Baja.
 This is where the Outback Adventure takes place.
-After getting off the bus, the large group was split into smaller groups, and we climb aboard Unimogs, all terrain vehicles that can handle the sandy and uneven desert terrain.
-Inside, the Unimogs have two benches facing each other.
-We found Mexican ponchos on the benches, and since it was a breezy day, we wrapped up in them.
-The Unimogs took us to the spot by the beach where we would have our camel ride.
+After getting off the bus, the large group is split into smaller groups, and participants climb aboard Unimogs, all terrain vehicles that can handle the sandy and uneven desert terrain.

 Cabo Camels' Origins